 Talent walking to the incubator and placing the tube in the incubator.

 After cleaning up the complementary DNA using a column-based approach to remove the primers [1-TXT], perform PCR to amplify the complementary DNA [2-TXT].
-Verify the PCR success by running 2 microliters of the PCR product on an agarose gel before proceeding to the cleanup [3].
+Verify the PCR success by running 2 microliters of the PCR product on an agarose gel before proceeding to the cleanup library prep [3].

 Talent adding cDNA solution to spin column.
 TXT-Refer manuscript for details

 Talent-keeping sample for PCR.
+Transferring elutant to tube labelled cDNA

-TXT: 1 µL of reverse transcription product/ 25 microliters of reaction
+(added 3.4.2B) Talent transferring 1ul of cDNA to PCR tube TXT: 1 µL of reverse transcription product/ 25 microliters of reaction

 Talent loading PCR product on the agarose gel.